 So, if you need to bump up the quality of your craft online, why wouldn’t you use the software that quality designers use?

 I can probably guess why — cause that program would be Adobe InDesign, and it looks preeeetty overwhelming when you click that little pink icon and a swarm of menus and buttons appears.
 You don’t know your way around, and rather than figure it out, it’s probably easier to just stick with what you’ve been using, even if it’s not the best tool for the job.
 (Looking at you, Canva…)

 Well, good news, friend.
 You don’t have to worry about the overwhelm any more.
 You don’t even have to trial-and-error your way through this thing.
 I’m slightly obsessed with InDesign, and I put together a free resource to help you learn the lay of the land.

-It’s called the InDesign Cliff Notes, and it’s a quick 1-week series that gets your feet wet with InDesign.
+It’s called the InDesign Cliff Notes, and it’s a beginner’s quick-start PDF guide (15-pages!) + video tour that gets your feet wet with InDesign.
 I’ll show you exactly what you can (and can't) use InDesign for, we’ll crack the code on the design lingo, I’ll take you on a leisurely 25-minute video tour, and I’ll even give you my secret weapon for working smarter + faster in the program.